 Today, Blake is a husband and law school graduate, and he is well past the seven-year anniversary of his surgery.
 While most cancer survivors are considered cured at five years, a survivor of Blake’s type of tumor, a medulloblastoma, is considered cured at seven.
 A malignancy that arises in the cerebellum, medulloblastoma is rare but accounts for one-fourth of all brain cancers in children.
 The cerebellum, located in the back of the brain and next to the brain stem, is involved with posture, motor coordination, and balance.

 Blake’s physical trials have continued since his surgery and the radiation treatments that followed.
 The radiation treatments impacted his thyroid and caused fatigue, which likely will remain a lifelong companion.
-Blake needs at least 10 hours of sleep each night, a challenge for someone who is pursuing a legal career.
+Blake needs at least 10 hours of sleep each night.

 Blake continues to find strength in God, however, and the setbacks are minor in the face of his determination to pursue a life devoted to faith and justice.
 “One of God’s callings is to care for the widow, the orphan, and the oppressed,” he said.
 “What does God require of man?
 To act justly.
 I think that encapsulates what I feel, that pursuing justice is the essential mission in life.
 It is the calling I feel.”